cvanstey/ACBT-Brochures/maps.md

 ## Overview

-The maps in this project serve as a visual interface for exploring African American-owned businesses, portraits, and community spaces featured in Atlantic City Board of Trade brochures (1936–1945).
-By layering historical data onto the city’s geography, we aim to reveal spatial patterns of Black entrepreneurship, leisure, and resistance during segregation.
+The maps in this project serve as a visual interface for exploring Northside businesses, portraits, and community spaces featured in Atlantic City Board of Trade brochures (1936–1945).
+By layering historical data onto the city’s geography, we aim to reveal spatial patterns of entrepreneurship, leisure, and resistance during segregation, New Deal initiatives, and a country recovering from a historic financial collapse.

 ---